CiscoDevNet/sdwan-devops/README.md

 #### Running the the playbooks in the docker container

-In order to make this easier, a bash script has also been provided:
+In order to make this easier, a bash script has also been provided.
+To run a playbook specified in the directions, you can run:

 ```bash
 ./play.sh <playbook> <options>